davidetartaggia12/SIP_CourseSummary/README.md

 <br>

-- Some SIP messages don't have a body, like register.
+- Some SIP messages don't have a body, like a register.

 <br><br>

 ## SIP PROXY TYPES :
 There are two types of SIP Proxy :
 - **Stateful** : the proxy keeps a transaction history, you can manage the replies by the branch number.
 With SIP Proxy is possible to absorb retransmission.
-It's possible route using transaction information.
+It's possible to route using transaction information.
-- **Stateless** : the proxy doesn't keeps the transaction in memory, it's slightly faster than Stateful and it has less memory intensive.
+- **Stateless** : the proxy doesn't keep the transaction in memory, it's slightly faster than Stateful and it has less memory intensive.

 <br>

-- **Transaction** : are every packet between UAC and UAS. <br> Excpet the special case : *ACK*
+- **Transaction** : are every packet between UAC and UAS. <br> Except for the special case : *ACK*
-> - for negative replies it's part of an existing transaction
+> - for negative : replies it's part of an existing transaction
-> - for positive replies it's a new transaction (To-tag)
+> - for positive : replies it's a new transaction (To-tag)

 <br>